phetsims/qa/documentation/qa-book.md

 2. Ctrl + scrolling
 3. Pinch to zoom

+Make sure that all UI components behave normally while zooming in.
+Dragable objects should behave as expected and not move the screen.

 #### HTML Download Test

 To perform the HTML download test, do the following: